-How to reach: Nearest airport and railway station of Jorhat is 20 Kms.
+How to reach: The nearest airport and railway station of Jorhat is 20 Kms.
 From Jorhat take a taxi to Nimati Steamer Ghat from where ferry services ply, you have to take 2 ferries to reach Majuli.

 Best time to Visit: After monsoon from November to April.